Kommando 1944

-Kommando 1944 is a short film depicting the internment of Japanese Americans during World War II.
-It was directed and written by Derek Quick.
+Kommando 1944 is a short film directed and written by Derek Quick depicting the internment of Japanese Americans during World War II.
 The film has won over 100 awards within its first month on the festival circuit around the world (September 2018) and is currently competing to break the Guinness World Records for short film wins.

 Premise

 The film was Inspired by Quick's Ottawa Tribe of Oklahoma Native American heritage as the grandchild of Charles, [Red Cedar] A. Todd, a US Army Korean War decorated combat veteran and a former Chief of the Ottawa Tribe who faced similar reservation segregation.